Home » All Blogs » Working with Polymorphic Relationships in SOQL Queries

 FROM Task

-If you look at the query, I used a keyword “TYPEOF” which is used to get the type of value based on field that we are using.
+If you look at the query, I used the keyword “TYPEOF” which is used to get the type of value based on field that we are using.
 Here we are using “TYPEOF Who”, This means based on whoId if it is related to contact then we are getting the Name or If the whoId is related to Lead then we are getting the Name and Phone.
 So simple right.

 Example: